bannable/paseto/README.md

 ## Installing

-### libsodium
+### RbNaCl and libsodium

-This gem requires libsodium `1.0.0` or newer.
+**Optional for v4.local tokens support**: Handling v4.local tokens requires [`RbNaCl`](https://github.com/RubyCrypto/rbnacl) with `libsodium 1.0.0` or newer.

 You can find instructions for obtaining libsodium at https://libsodium.org.

+If you do not intend to create or parse `v4.local` tokens, feel free to skip this dependency.

 ### Using Bundler:

 Add the following to your Gemfile:
 ```
 gem 'paseto', git: 'git://github.com/bannable/paseto.git'
+# and optionally:
+gem 'rbnacl', '~> 7.1.1'
 ```

 And run `bundle install`.